Unifying Generative Models with GFlowNets and Beyond: GFlowNet as a Unifying Framework

+In practice, IPF models the joint distribution $\pi$ in \Eqref{eq:ipf_odd} in the decomposition form of forward probability product $\pi_{\text{start}}(\s_1)\prod_i p(\s_{i+1}|\s_i)$, as in \Eqref{eq:hvae_decoder} and~\ref{eq:ddpm_pf}, as the marginal distribution on the first state is fixed.
+On the contrary, $\pi$ in \Eqref{eq:ipf_even} is modelled with backward probability decomposition $\pi_{\text{end}}(\s_n)\prod_i p(\s_{i}|\s_{i+1})$, as in \Eqref{eq:hvae_encoder} and~\ref{eq:ddpm_pb}.
+As a matter of fact, such a discrete-time SB formulation generalizes the DDPM by relaxing the constraint on its noise diffusion process. \begin{observation} The discrete-time Schr\"odinger Bridge is a special case of GFlowNet.
+Compared to the DDPM formulation, SB does not use a fixed backward policy, but learns both the forward and backward policies together. \end{observation}

+We remark that such alternating optimization is in the same spirit as the wake-sleep algorithm~\citep{Hinton1995TheA} for learning latent variable models without requiring something like the REINFORCE gradient estimator.
+Regarding the continuous-time setup, a similar observation could be made that SB generalizes the ScoreSDE formulation by not using a fixed noising process.
+We refer to \citet{Bortoli2021DiffusionSB,Shi2022ConditionalSU} for practical guidance regarding learning diffusion SB for generative modeling.

-\section{Exact Likelihood Models}
+\subsection{Exact Likelihood Models}

-Autoregressive (AR) models sample $p(\x_{1:i+1}|\x_{1:i})$ sequentially for every dimension $i$ to generate a vector data $\x$.
-In \citet{Zhang2022GenerativeFN}, the authors use an AR-like (with a learnable ordering) model to parametrize the GFlowNet.
-Indeed, if we define every (forward) action of GFlowNets is to add one pixel to the current state, and the backward policy is to turn one pixel into so-called ``void" state, then AR models could be seen as GFlowNets.
-As a formal example, we analyze AR models with natural ordering.
+Autoregressive (AR) models can b e viewed as sampling $p(\x_{1:i+1}|\x_{1:i})$ sequentially one dimension $i$ at a time in order to generate the final vector $\x$. \citet{Zhang2022GenerativeFN} use an AR-like (with a learnable ordering) model to parametrize the GFlowNet.
+Indeed, we can define every (forward) action of the GFlowNet as specifying one more pixel on top of the current state, and the backward policy turns one pixel into an unspecified value~\citep{Zhang2022GenerativeFN}.
+This makes AR models special cases of GFlowNet where the order in which the pixels are specified is fixed, making the GFlowNet DAG a tree \citep{Bengio2021FlowNB}.